gmac/backboneconf-learning/README.md

 ## Core JavaScript

- - The solution: embrace the language in its entirety as "core" knowledge.
+ - The solution: embrace more of the language as "core" knowledge.
  - Demystifies many library-level programming patterns.

-Aspirational:
+Aspirational Core learning points:

  - **First-Class Functions**: functions as objects.
  - **Closure & Scope**: who knows what, where.